alleyinteractive/fm-gutenberg/README.md

 ## Reusable Components

 A collection of reusable components is located in `./components`.
 These components can be included in a variety of contexts, such as the `PluginSidebar` or in blocks.
-There is a Babel alias for these set up at `components`.

 ## Services

 Complex JavaScript logic should be broken out into separate functions, one function per file, in the `services` directory, grouped into subfolders by type.
 See `services/media/getImageThumbnail.js` for an example of this.
 All services functions should have associated tests.

-Services functions can be imported using the alias `services/` to prevent the need for relative pathing.
+## Pathing

+This project does not use aliases by default, since aliases can confuse IDEs and make it harder to navigate through the code to find where something is defined.
+You can add them yourself if you prefer.

 ## Running Tests